browningluke/terraform-provider-opnsense/docs/resources/firewall_filter.md

 - `invert` (Boolean) Use this option to invert the sense of the match.
 Defaults to `false`.
 - `net` (String) Specify the IP address, CIDR or alias for the destination of the packet for this mapping.
 For `<INT> net`, enter `<int>` (e.g. `lan`).
 For `<INT> address`, enter `<int>ip` (e.g. `lanip`).
 Defaults to `any`.
-- `port` (String) Destination port number or well known name (imap, imaps, http, https, ...), for ranges use a dash.
+- `port` (String) Destination port number, well known name (imap, imaps, http, https, ...) or alias name, for ranges use a dash.
 Defaults to `""`.

 <a id="nestedatt--source"></a>